John Chambers (businessman): Later life

-Chambers continued in various other iron-related companies and other businesses around the Auckland region, including gold-mining, eventually taking a position as manager of T. and S. Morrin & Son.
+Chambers continued in various other iron-related companies and other businesses around the Auckland region, including goldmining, eventually taking a position as manager of T. and S. Morrin & Son.
 Chambers started a company with his son in 1892, John Chambers and Son, importing mining equipment and other products; the company became a limited company in 1898.

 Chambers died in 1903 in the Parnell suburb of Auckland.